How do you choose which brands and companies to include in your Ethical Ratings tables?

 How does my brand apply for Ethical Accreditation from The Good Shopping Guide?

-You can apply for Ethical Accreditation from The Good Shopping Guide through an online form – or simply download a PDF application, to fill in and send back to us – the application forms can be found here.
+You can apply for Ethical Accreditation from The Good Shopping Guide through an online form – the application form can be found here.

 Once I have applied, how long does it take to attain Ethical Accreditation?